 MDxHealth has not made firm commitments on material investments.
-However, we intend to increase our capital expenditures in 2015, primarily for the continued growth of our US-based commercial laboratory.
-Since 2012, we have invested about \$1.1 million in tangible assets to build our US-based laboratory.
-About \$0.7 million was invested in laboratory equipment and \$0.4 million was invested in IT equipment, leasehold improvements and selected furniture items.
-All these investments have been financed by equity.
+However, we have increased our capital expenditures in 2015 and intend to continue in 2016, primarily for the continued growth of our US-based commercial laboratory.
+Since 2012, we have invested about over \$2.7 million in tangible assets to build our US-based laboratory.
+About \$2.0 million was invested in laboratory equipment and \$0.7 million was invested in IT equipment, leasehold improvements and selected furniture items.
+All these investments have been financed by both equity and bank loans.
 Further equipment will likely be needed for the handling of the prostate test volume and for handling service activities performed for pharmaceutical partners.

-For further details on the principal investments made and amounts spent in investing activities during the period covered by the financial statements, reference is made to the section "MD&A - Liquidity, working capital and capital resources for the years ended December 31, 2014, 2013 and 2012".
+For further details on the principal investments made and amounts spent in investing activities during the period covered by the financial statements, reference is made to the section "MD&A - Liquidity, working capital and capital resources for the years ended December 31, 2015, 2014 and 2013".